OctoPrint/OctoPrint-FirmwareUpdater/README.md

 * 'LPC1768' MCUs (MKS SBASE, SKR v1.1 and v1.3, etc., also SKR Pro v1.1)
 * 'SAM' family 32-bit MCUs (Arduino DUE, etc.)
 * 'STM32' family 32-bits MCUs with embedded ST serial bootloader (FYSETC Cheetah, **not** SKR Pro)

-### Not-yet Supported Boards
-* SKR Mini E3 - waiting on more information, see [this issue](https://github.com/OctoPrint/OctoPrint-FirmwareUpdater/issues/103)
+* 'STM32' family 32-bit MCUs which update from the SD card using the lpc1768 method (SKR Pro v1.1, SKR Mini E3 v2, etc.)

 Please open a [Github issue](https://github.com/OctoPrint/OctoPrint-FirmwareUpdater/issues) if you would like a new board or MCU to be supported.
 If it's a new type of board which requires hardware testing please consider making a [donation](#Donations) to help fund the costs.